yoshimoriryu/myvanna/README.md

 The system operates as a sophisticated, multi-agent workflow orchestrated by LangGraph.

-1.  **Intent Routing**: When a user sends a message, it first goes to an **Intent Router** to decide if the query is for the `GENERAL_CHAT` agent or the `SQL_AGENT`.
+1.  **Intent & Domain Routing**: A two-stage routing process first determines if a question is for the database, and if so, uses the `domain_metadata.json` to select the correct domain.

-2.  **Domain Routing**: If the intent is `SQL_AGENT`, the query is passed to a **Domain Router**.
-This agent reads the `domain_metadata.json` file to create a rich prompt.
-It uses this context to analyze the user's question and decide which data domain is the most relevant.

-3.  **SQL Generation**: The query is then passed to the appropriate `MyVanna` instance for that domain.
-The `vanna_engine` uses its RAG capabilities to generate a SQL query.
+2.  **SQL Generation**: The query is passed to the appropriate `MyVanna` instance, which uses RAG to generate a SQL query.

-4.  **Secure Execution**: The generated SQL is passed to an **Execution Node** which first asks the user for approval, then calls the **Secure Execution API**.
+3.  **Secure Execution**: The SQL is passed to an **Execution Node** which asks the user for approval, then calls the **Secure Execution API**.

-5.  **Data Retrieval & Explanation**: The Secure API (the only component with DB credentials) executes the query and returns the results as JSON.
+4.  **Data Retrieval & Explanation**: The Secure API executes the query and returns the results as JSON.
 This is passed to an **Explanation Node** which synthesizes a final, natural-language answer.